A note on the metastability in three modifications of the standard Ising model: Ising model with next-nearest-neighbor attraction

-\textbullet \ \underline{Case 2}: [$ \s $ contains a connected component $ Q $, which is a stable octagon with $ P_VR(Q) \geq D^\star $].\\ Let $ \s' $ be obtained from $ \s $ by attaching at $ Q $ an oblique bar at its NE-edge and its SE-edge respectively, and a vertical bar at its E-edge in the same way that was described in the third step of the construction of $ \gamma $ given in Section \ref{Step1NN}.
-Then we obtain:
+\emph{Case 2}. [$ \s $ contains a cluster $ Q $, which is a stable octagon with $ D^\star\leq P_VR(Q) \leq \sqrt{\L}-1 $].\\ Let $ \s' $ be obtained from $ \s $ by attaching at $ Q $ an oblique bar at its NE-edge and its SE-edge respectively, and a vertical bar at its E-edge in the same way that was described in the third step of the construction of $ \gamma_\mathrm{NN} $ given in Section \ref{Step1NN}.
+Then we obtain

-\textbullet \ \underline{Case 3}: [$ \s $ contains a connected component $ Q $, which is a stable octagon with $ P_VR(Q) \leq D^\star -1 $].\\ Let $ \s' $ be obtained from $ \s $ by detaching the NE-edge, the SE-edge and the E-edge of $ Q $ respectively, similar as in the construction of $ \gamma $ given in Section \ref{Step1NN} but in the reverse way.
-Then:
+\emph{Case 3}. [$ \s $ contains a cluster $ Q $, which is a stable octagon with $ P_VR(Q) \leq D^\star -1 $].\\ Let $ \s' $ be obtained from $ \s $ as follows.
+First the uppermost $ (+1)$--spin at the NE-edge is flipped.
+Afterwards, successively, adjacent $ (+1)$--spins are flipped until this oblique bar consist only of $ (- 1)$--spins.
+In the same way, the SE-edge and the E-edge of $ Q $ are detached by starting from the uppermost $ (+1)$--spin and then successively flipping all adjacent $ (+1)$--spins until the respective edge is detached from $ Q $.
+Then